TaylorCoons/simplebackup/README.md

 ```
 Copies _./backup.txt_ to _./mybackup/folder_ with a date appended.
 The `--copies 6` argument ensures that only 6 of the most recent backups will be kept.

-The intended idea is to add this script to `chrontab` or whatever service schedulerer of your OS.
+The intended idea is to add this script to `chrontab` or whatever scheduler service of your OS.

 ## Notes
 The default backup format is `%Y_%m_%d_[filename].bkp`.
 The datetime can be changed in the constants at the top of the program